YugiR/MOCCAH/README.md

 $ cd MOCCAH

-$ pip install folium (bila terjadi error saat running)
+$ pip install folium (If an error occurs during the running process)

-$ pip install opencage (bila terjadi error saat running)
+$ pip install opencage (If an error occurs during the running process)

 $ python3 MOCCAH.py

 - Windows

-  Download file MOCCAH.py dan jalankan di dalam Text Editor. pastikan Windows tersebut sudah terinstall python didalamnya dan sudah menginstall library python yang di perlukan
+Download the MOCCAH.py file and run it in a Text Editor.
+Ensure that Python is installed on the Windows system, and the required Python libraries are installed.

 Thanks :))